Tens of Thousands Flood Moscow Streets to Protest Nalvany's Arrest

 His supporters in major Russian cities responded with demonstrations against corruption and political repressions in central squares across the Far East, Siberia, Ural regions, Far North and central and southern Russian regions.

 “Off you go, the Tsar!
 Free!
 Free Navalny!”
-People chanted on the Tsvetnoi Boulevard as busses and trucks delivered riot units in black helmets to Moscow’s city center.
+People chanted on the Tsvetnoi Boulevard as buses and trucks delivered riot units in black helmets to Moscow’s city center.

 One of the protesters yelled to a group of policemen: “This is our city!
 We have the majority and you are the minority!”
 By the time the procession reached the corner with Petrovka, the procession counted thousands of participants.